parasop/poru/website/README.md

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

 ### Deployment
+> Note: **that with the `Deploy to GitHub Pages` github actions workflow active/enabled it will build automatically if there are any changes to this directory or to main Poru README then publish it to `gh-pages` branch for deployment.**

 Using SSH: